Knowledge is Power

 Academia plays an important role in transforming cultural dialogue, as well as institutions themselves.
 Often, words and concepts that are now beginning to become public knowledge--such as a gender and/or sexuality spectrum--began in an academic setting.
-For example, in YEAR, philosopher Judith Butler first noted that the concept of gender was performative, in that it was something “put on” by the individual, as a form of expression, or a message to one’s surroundings.
+For example, in the late 1980s, philosopher Judith Butler first noted that the concept of gender was performative, in that it was something “put on” by the individual, as a form of expression, or a message to one’s surroundings.
 While it is unlikely if Butler’s suggestion was entirely self-created, the idea was once only tossed around in academic circles, among privileged individuals, whereas today, the issue of gender identity and of the ambiguity of sex/gender may be controversial, but it is public.

 That being said, I have frequently found myself frustrated at the lack of accessibility within academia, from the exclusivity and expense of educational institutions themselves, to the language used within essays, books, and articles with a political bent.
 Unfortunately, this would suggest that the language and ideas of academics is distanced from the population; in particular, those whose lives academics seek to describe, or even improve.
 Further, this exclusivity of academia, and of academic knowledge, can easily dissuade individuals from participating in the “practice” of political engagement, of voting, and so on, or, may encourage engagement only with candidates who directly address them--regardless of these candidates’ perspectives, intentions, or capability.
 Likewise, while academia often appears out of reach for the vast majority of our population, the phenomena it studies are first witnessed and discussed --gentrification, for example--by those affected.
 In this sense, the barriers of academia are a one-way street, once again entrenching disparities in both access to education, and resultant outcomes.